Peyronie’s Treatment Curvature Can Be Corrected.

 “Surgical treatment may be an option for some patients, although complications as well as loss of penile length are common outcomes”.

+The latest treatments and innovations are available at Morganstern Health.
 A wide variety of treatments have been used over the years in an attempt to arrest the pain and symptoms associated with Peyronie’s Disease with limited success.
 These treatments include including: Radiation, Verapamil, Collagenase (Xiaflex), Interferon, Traction Devices, Iontophoresis, Surgery, Implants, plus varied Topical Applications, Vitamin E and Herbal Remedies.

 Urology Times: March 1, 2012: Outcomes of Peyronie’s surgery worsen over time